raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

   //=> true
 ```

 It works just fine, even on engines that don't support tail call optimization.
-The widowbird has shown us another benefit of separating the recursive computation to be done from the mechanism for performing the recursion.
+The widowbird has shown us another benefit of separating the recursive computation to be done from the mechanism for performing the recursion.[^however]

+[^however]: Although the widowbird works just fine, it should be noted that it does not work in conjunction with memoization.
+This is unsurprising, as memoization relies on functions returning values, and trampolining hacks functions to return thunks.
+So memoization will memoize thunks rather than values.<br><br/>All things considered, that may be acceptable, as the widowbird is designed to simulate an optimization that hacks a tail-recursive function to behave as if it was iterative.

 ---